-A Family in Bloom Adoption has significant experience acting as Primary Provider for adoptions from the following Nigerian States for dual citizen Nigerian-Americans: Abia, Abuja, Anambra, Bayelsa, Benin City, Delta, Edo, Ekiti, Enugu, Imo, Kwara, Lagos, Ogun, Ondo, Osun, Oyo, Plateau, and Rivers, with new cases pending from other regions.
-At least one and usually both of the adoptive parents need to be dual Nigerian-American citizens to adopt from all but Lagos State.
+A Family in Bloom Adoption has significant experience acting as Primary Provider for adoptions from the following Nigerian States for dual citizen Nigerian-Americans: Abia, Abuja, Akwa Ibom, Anambra, Bayelsa, Benue, Cross River, Delta, Ebinyi, Edo, Ekiti, Enugu, Imo, Kwara, Lagos, Nassarawa, Ogun, Ondo, Osun, Oyo, Plateau, and Rivers.
+Dependent on the Nigerian state involved, at least one adoptive parent and sometimes both adoptive parents need to be dual Nigerian-American citizens.
 Please see the separate Nigeria – Lagos Program for more information.
-Lagos, Akwa Ibom, and Cross Rivers have different regulations for their adoption process than the other Nigerian States.
+Lagos has different regulations for their adoption process then most of the other Nigerian states.

-As is the case with all international adoptions to the US, at least one of the adoptive parents must have American citizenship and the other parent, a US permanent residency card.
+As is the case with all international adoptions to the US, at least one of the adoptive parents must have American citizenship.
+If married, the other parent must either have American citizenship or US permanent residency card.
+US Immigration will consider other kinds of permanent status visas on a case-by-case basis for a spouse married to an American citizen.
 Nigerians adopting from their native country can adopt family members or children legally available for adoption from orphanages through the Nigerian State Adoption Authority (Ministry of Social Welfare or equivalent).
 In order for a child to receive a US Immigrant visa, they must meet orphan status under US law.
 The US Consulate can conduct their own full field investigations in order to verify the authenticity of the information provided about the child.

 Our agency evaluates carefully each potential adoption case from Nigeria on its own merits.
 A Family in Bloom Adoption, which is based in Colorado, partners with different agencies throughout the United States who will conduct the necessary home study and post-placement work for the adoptive family.

-A Family in Bloom Adoption’s Primary Provider fee for the International Adoption Administration work is $5,000 for the adoption of one child, $6,000 for the adoption of a sibling, and $7,000 for the adoption of non- siblings simultaneously.
+A Family in Bloom Adoption’s Primary Provider fee for the International Adoption Administration work is $6000 for the adoption of one child, $7000 for the adoption of a second sibling, and $8000 for the adoption simultaneously of two non-biologically related children.
 Our agency offers optional services of different types for additional minor fees to support families’ adoption process.